 - It is the responsibility of all colleagues to use their best endeavours to ensure that all pupils of the school maintain good discipline and good behaviour at all times.
 Every teacher has the right to teach. - Pupils play a key role in the promotion of acceptable behaviour for learning.
 All pupils have a responsibility to learn to regulate their behaviour to ensure learning is not disrupted. - Parental/carer support for the school's approach is paramount in promoting positive behaviour in pupils.
-Parents/carers should not ask for, nor expect, exceptions to be made for their child with regard to behaviour. - The school will communicate this policy to pupils, staff, parents/carers and the Governing Body using a variety of means including the school website.
-Behaviour expectations and the consequences of failing to meet these expectations will be reinforced through form time, assemblies, the normal school curriculum, Life Skills lessons and other relevant opportunities. - The Actions and Consequences document will be published in every pupil's planner and pupils regularly encouraged to read and understand it. - The school will always endeavour to support pupils who struggle to regulate their own behaviour, including engaging with external agencies where appropriate.
-This may include consideration of any SEN or disability of the pupil. - To indicate our commitment, new parents/carers, pupils and the school sign our joint Home School Agreement.
+Parents/carers should not ask for, nor expect, exceptions to be made for their child with regards to behaviour. - The school will communicate this policy to pupils, staff, parents/carers and the Governing Body using a variety of means including the school website.
+Behaviour expectations and the consequences of failing to meet these expectations will be reinforced through form time, assemblies, the normal school curriculum, Life Skills lessons and other relevant opportunities. - The Actions and Consequences document will be published in every pupil's planner and pupils regularly encouraged to read and understand it. - The school will always try to support pupils who struggle to regulate their own behaviour, including engaging with external agencies where appropriate.
+This may include consideration of any SEND needs and making reasonable adjustments where these are indicated in an EHCP. - To indicate our commitment, new parents/carers, pupils and the school sign our joint Home School Agreement.